rrjavadev/my-exp/liquibase-docker-demo/README.md

 - PostgreSQL 42.7.1 driver
 - Docker containerisation using Google Jib
 - Schema isolation
-- Secure credential handling
+- Secure credential handling through Maven properties and environment variables
 - External changelog file support
 - Maven-based execution

 ## Security Notes

-- Database credentials are passed via environment variables
+- Database credentials are passed via Maven properties or environment variables
 - No hardcoded credentials in the code
+- Properties can be managed securely in your deployment environment
 - Schema isolation for better security
 - Changelog files can be mounted as volumes for external management